Fujifilm GFX 50R and the Film Look

 3. Film Composite Film Grain

-To further enhance the film look It is possible to add grain to your photos in Lightroom, CaptureOne, or other editing platforms.
-If you would like to take this a step further check out “Film Composite”, a site where you can download authentic film grain overlays.
+To enhance the film look further, you can add grain to your photos in Lightroom, CaptureOne, or other editing platforms.
+If you would like to take this a step further, check out “Film Composite,” a site where you can download authentic film grain overlays.

-Film Composite has 12 film grain overlays that are free and available in sizes up to 6000 x 4000 pixels.
-Film Composite offers other styles at a cost.
+Film Composite offers 12 film grain overlays for free in sizes up to 6000 x 4000 pixels.
+Other styles are available at a cost.

-So far I have tried the HP5 and Portra which can be seen in this post.
+So far, I have tried the HP5 and Portra, as seen in this post.
 You can learn more about Film Composite here:

 Final Thoughts

-The elements in this post add up to a rather pleasant-looking film-like image and will wrap this post up with a few more hints.
+The elements in this post add up to a rather pleasant-looking film-like image, and I will wrap this post up with a few more hints.

-I use CaptureOne and always shoot RAW in order to have more control over my files in post-processing.
-I reduce sharpening in my photos to about 90, and will often reduce the contrast and lift the shadows a tad to give the files a softer look.
+I use CaptureOne and always shoot RAW to have more control over my files in post-processing.
+I reduce sharpening in my photos to about 90, and I often reduce the contrast and lift the shadows a tad to give the files a softer look.

 This is my personal style.
-What is great about the tools we have at hand is the fact that we can alter the digital images in whichever direction we like.
-If you like hard shadows and lots of grit and grain; just add in your post-processing.
+What is great about the tools we have at hand is that we can alter the digital images in whichever direction we like.
+If you like hard shadows and lots of grit and grain, just add them in your post-processing.
 Please feel free to drop any questions or comments below.

 The photos in this post are made using the following photography gear and editing tools.